kris2475/Web-Audio-Signal-Analysis-Lab-Real-Time-Acoustic-Monitor/README.md

-Real-Time Microphone Analyzer (Web Audio Lab)
+Web Audio Signal Analysis Lab: Real-Time Acoustic Monitor

-Welcome to the Real-Time Microphone Analyzer, a comprehensive, single-page web application designed to demonstrate the power of the modern Web Audio API for signal processing.
+Welcome to the Web Audio Signal Analysis Lab, a comprehensive, single-page web application designed to demonstrate the power of the modern Web Audio API for signal processing.
 Developed entirely using HTML, CSS (Tailwind), and Vanilla JavaScript, this project transforms your browser into a functional laboratory for acoustic analysis.
-It serves as an essential tool for developers and enthusiasts interested in understanding how sound, captured from a live microphone stream, can be digitally processed and visualized in real time.
-The core functionality centers around two fundamental signal processing techniques: Energy Analysis (Root Mean Square) and Frequency Analysis (Fast Fourier Transform), providing immediate visual feedback on the characteristics of the captured audio.
+It serves as an essential tool for developers and enthusiasts interested in understanding how sound, captured from a live microphone stream, can be digitally processed and visualised in real time.
+The core functionality centres around two fundamental signal processing techniques: Energy Analysis (Root Mean Square) and Frequency Analysis (Fast Fourier Transform), providing immediate visual feedback on the characteristics of the captured audio.

 🚀 Purpose and Features